Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 COLUMN_COURSE_PREFIX

-represents the course prefix (often the dept. code) as seen in the course catalog.
-The entire course code would be the prefix and number combined. -
+represents the course prefix (often the dept. code) as seen in the course catalog.-

 COLUMN_COURSE_NUMBER